A unique electrician apprenticeship path of study

 - the ability to work carefully, methodically, and safely.

 What type of places or positions do Electrician students work in after graduation?

 Since just about any business or organization requires someone to install, repair, and maintain their electrical system, electricians work in a wide range of places.

 What certifications and affiliations are offered through the Electrician Apprenticeship program?

-Becoming a licensed electrician or even apprenticeship permits access to becoming a Union member.
+Becoming a licensed electrician or even an apprenticeship permits access to becoming a Union member.

-What kind of person would be make a good Electrician?
+What kind of person would make a good Electrician?

-Someone who is dependable, who is honest, who has endurance along with patience and self control.
+Someone who is dependable, honest, and has endurance along with patience and self-control.

 Students should be aware that in some careers overtime, working holidays, and working in inclement weather will be a requirement of employment.

 Begin Your Electrician Apprenticeship with Eastwick College